nnsW3/nft-hooks/README.md

 Simple React hooks to load Zora NFT data.
 Includes on-chain data, NFT metadata, and tools for fetching NFT content if needed.

-Put together, these power implementations of the zNFT protocol on any website.
+Put together, these power implementations of the zNFT protocol can be found on any website.

 This library consists of a data fetch class and associated React hooks to load NFT data is an easy, efficient manner.
 The API both batches and caches requests, meaning you can use the hooks across a page without needing to worry about significant performance penalties.